Best Practices for Leadership Delegation

 Delegating is a necessity in today’s fast-paced, multitasking work environments.
 In fact, in a recent Gallup study about delegation and leader talent profiles, researchers found that organizations run by CEOs with high delegator talent grew 112 percentage points greater than those organizations run by CEOs with limited or low delegator talent.

 But mastering delegation is important for more than just the top tier executives.
-Effective delegation in any level of leadership affects not just efficiency, but it can also maximize employees’ strengths, skyrocket motivation and productivity, stimulate commitment and buy-in, and create an effective leadership pipeline.
+Effective delegation in any level of leadership affects not just efficiency, but can also maximize employees’ strengths, skyrocket motivation and productivity, stimulate commitment and buy-in, and create an effective leadership pipeline.